AeriaVelocity/sued/README.md

 # sued

-> :warning: sued is in early stages of development.
+> ⚠️ sued is in early stages of development.
 > It does *work*, but it's not really very stable.

 A text editor that works and is an editor.